 Kingsgate is a gold and silver mining, development and exploration company based in Sydney, Australia.
 Kingsgate owns the Chatree Gold Mine ("Chatree") in Thailand.
-In addition, the Company has an advanced development project; Nueva Esperanza, in the highly prospective Maricunga Gold/Silver Belt in Chile.
+In addition, the Company has an advanced development project, Nueva Esperanza, in the highly prospective Maricunga Gold/Silver Belt in Chile.

 Chatree: Akara Resources Public Company Limited ("Akara"), a subsidiary of Kingsgate, ceased operating the Chatree Gold Mine on 31 December 2016 in accordance with the closure order by the Thai Government.
 Chatree was placed on Care and Maintenance effective 1 January 2017.
-Approximately 25 full time staff remain at the Chatree Gold Mine to manage the ongoing Care and Maintenance and rehabilitation works.